-To configure a box as a macro control, the following parameters must be set:
+To configure a box as a scheduler control, the following parameters must be set:

-Figure 131 Scheduler
+Figure 130 Scheduler

-▶ Enablement: sets the value to enable and disable the sending of actions of the scheduler through the object "[Pn][Bi] Scheduler Enabling".
+• Enablement: sets the value to enable and disable the sending of actions of the scheduler through the object "[Pn][Bi] Scheduler Enabling".
 The options are: "0=Disable; 1=Enable" or "0=Enable; 1=Disable".

-A box configured as a Scheduler will have the same appearance as a Chrono-Thermostat, as shown in Figure 132, and will be composed of two buttons and an indicator.
+A box configured as a Scheduler will have the same appearance as a Chrono-Thermostat, as shown in Figure 131, and will be composed of two buttons and an indicator.

-Figure 132 Scheduler (box)
+Figure 131 Scheduler (box)

-- Left Button: enables or disables the Scheduler. - ♣ Right Button: opens up the macro configuration panel4 (Figure 133). - Indicator: nothing (enabled) or \bigcirc (disabled).
+- Left Button: enables or disables the Scheduler. - Right Button: opens up the macro configuration panel4 (Figure 132). - Indicator: nothing (enabled) or (disabled).